istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-multivm-rhel8/README.md

 This ARM template is designed with flexible operating system (OS) options:

 - Red Hat Enterprise Linux OS as Pay-As-You-Go (PAYG) or Bring-Your-Own-Subscription (BYOS) via Red Hat Gold Image model.
-- Red Hat JBoss EAP is available through BYOS only
+- Red Hat JBoss EAP is available through BYOS only.

 #### Using RHEL OS with PAYG Model